Lotus 56

 The Lotus 56 was a gas turbine-powered four-wheel-driven racing car, designed by Maurice Philippe as Team Lotus's STP-backed entry in the 1968 Indianapolis 500.
 All three cars entered and retired from the race with Joe Leonard's car expiring while leading just eight laps from the finish.

 A variant designated the Lotus 56B was entered in three races in the 1971 Formula One season but with little success.

-The 4WD concept was also used in the 1969 Lotus 63 F1 car, and the wedge shape became a prominent feature of the world championships winning Lotus 72.
+The 4WD concept was also used in the 1969 Lotus 63 F1 car, and the wedge shape became a prominent feature of the world-championship-winning Lotus 72.